dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-12-25-Principles.md

 * Push the limits of being transparent while remaining prudent.
 * Provide transparence to people who handle it well and either deny or fire the others.
 * Don't share sensitive info with enemies.
-* **Meaningful relationships and meaninful work are mutually reinforcing**, especially when supported by radical truth and radical transparency.
+* **Meaningful relationships and meaningful work are mutually reinforcing**, especially when supported by radical truth and radical transparency.

 **Chapter 2 : Cultivate Meaningful Work and Meaningful Relationships**
 * Be loyal to the common mission and not to anyone who is not operating consistently with it.